The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images with Minimal 3D Knowledge: Revisiting 3D Knowledge in Feed-Forward Novel View Synthesis

-The evolution of generalizable NVS methods can be characterized by their varying reliance on 3D knowledge, which typically manifests in two key aspects: (1) 3D inductive bias in their network design, \ie modeling $\scene$ and $\renderFunc$ using explicit 3D representations or learn the implicit scenes as latent tokens, and (2) pose availability (\ie, whether input or target view poses are provided), which shape the problem settings.
+In reviewing recent advances in feed-forward NVS, the methods can be characterized by their varying reliance on 3D knowledge, which typically manifests in two key aspects: explicit scene structure and pose annotation availability.
+Table~\ref{tbl_prior} demonstrates the categorization.